Creating Your Own Auto-configuration

 If your starter provides configuration keys, use a unique namespace for them.
 In particular, do not include your keys in the namespaces that Spring Boot uses (such as server, management, spring, and so on).
 If you use the same namespace, we may modify these namespaces in the future in ways that break your modules.
 As a rule of thumb, prefix all your keys with a namespace that you own (for example acme).

-Make sure that configuration keys are documented by adding field javadoc for each property, as shown in the following example:
+Make sure that configuration keys are documented by adding field Javadoc for each property, as shown in the following example:

 • Java